JvanKatwijk/drmplus/README.md

 to narrow the reception band to 192000 (Note that the SDRplay already has support for a bandwidth of 200 Khz)

+The *dump* button will write out the input data as a PCM (.wav) file with a samplerate of 192000
 Next to these devices, there is support for

  - PCM based files, i.e. ".wav" files;